Edgarcho/PDX-hack-a-thon-version2/README.md

-# PDX hack-a-thon
+# PDX hack-a-thon version 2

 #### A program that allows a hack-a-thon coordinator to track teams and their members.
 Create a new team and add members to teams.
-Allows the users to store teams and members in database.
 1/19/18

 #### By **Edgar Hernandez Ortiz**

 ## Description

-A web application created with Java and Spark framework where a user can create a team, add members and update team name.
+A web application created with Java, SQL and Spark framework where a user can create a team, add members and update team and members name.

 ### Specs